SheetalMaurya/MvvmCross-Wiki/v3-02-04-Tip-Calc-A-Xamarin.iOS-UI-project.md

 * **Cirrious.CrossCore.dll**
    - core interfaces and concepts including Trace, IoC and Plugin management
 * **Cirrious.MvvmCross.Binding.dll**
-   - DataBinding classes - which you'll mainly use from
+   - DataBinding classes - which you'll mainly use from C# code
 * **Cirrious.MvvmCross.dll**
-   - Mvvm classes - including base classes for your MvxActivity views
+   - Mvvm classes - including base classes for your views and viewmodels

 Normally these will be found in a folder path like *{SolutionRoot}/Libs/Mvx/Portable/*